 The International Baccalaureate is an internationally-recognized pre-university course of study that prepares students for competitive college admissions and for the rigors of college-level work.

 The International Baccalaureate Organization was founded in the 1960s, resulting from an effort to establish a common curriculum and university entry credential for geographically mobile students.
 It is a chartered foundation under Swiss civil code with headquarters in Geneva, Switzerland.

 For more information about how IB at CHS is adjusting to distance learning in 2020-21, please read this community letter and FAQ document.
-You can contact Cleveland's IB Coordinator, Jennifer Wiandt Owens at email@example.com.
+Please visit the additional pages on this website for additional information, and contact Cleveland's IB Coordinator, Jennifer Wiandt Owens at email@example.com with any questions.